 Electrical safety is important for new homeowners, especially since owning your own home is one of the most significant investments you’ll ever make in your lifetime.
-Use these electrical safety tips to address any electrical safety issues that may have been discovered during the home’s electrical inspection.
+Use these electrical safety tips to address any electrical safety issues that may have been discovered during the home’s electrical inspection, whether it something minor or something as important as an electrical panel upgrade.

 In the latest (2007) report by the Council of Canadian Fire Marshals and Fire Commissioners, 30% of fire losses in British Columbia were residential.
 Nearly a quarter (23%) of those fire losses involved in electrical devices or equipment.

 3 Important Electrical Safety Tips for Home